AnnemetteBP/logit-diff-lens/README.md

 3. Patch that representation into a target prompt run at a chosen layer/position.
 4. Save a patchscope artifact for later decoding, comparison, or sweep aggregation.

+Generation-focused patchscope and patch-sweep analyses are also part of the broader `LogitDiff Lens` workflow family, using the same wrapper and activation concepts for continuation-time interventions.

 ### Dataset and batching workflow

 1. Run prompt capture or comparison over prompt sets rather than only one prompt.